terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

 }
 ```

-Creates a new database with database ID `dbid` for organization `organization`.
+It creates a new database with database ID `dbid` for organization `organization`.

 The default prefixes associated with the document and the schema can be specified.

-`label`: display name of thre database
+`label`: display database name

 `comment`: database description